 Freight logistics in a changing world – defence

-Driven by global change and particularly by war in Europe, the requirements of Europe’s defence sector bring into sharp focus longstanding concerns around land infrastructure and the need for harmonisation and consistency across Europe to support defence and other industrial sectors and their competitiveness.
+Driven by global change and particularly by war in Europe, the requirements of Europe’s defence sector bring into sharp focus our longstanding concerns around land infrastructure and the need for harmonisation and consistency across Europe to support defence and other industrial sectors and their competitiveness.

-• NATO, Aleksandrs Bucens (Defence Policy and Planning); Verbrugge International, Martin Verbrugge (CEO); DG Move tbc.
+- Round-table: NATO, Aleksandrs Bucens (Defence Policy & Planning); Verbrugge International, Martin Verbrugge (CEO); Brigadier Katrien D’Hert moderated by Rear Admiral Stefan Pauly (formerly Commander Surface Forces NATO)

-16:15 disembark & transfer to Antwerp
+Disembark & transfer to Antwerp

 Thursday, 23 April

-Location: Antwerp – see itinerary & address on ‘travel & venues’ tab
+See itinerary & address on ‘travel & venues’ tab

 08:30 – welcome coffee